Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Introduction

+Network topology can play an important factor in the anonymity provided by the anonymity service.
+The authors of \cite{diaz_impact_2010} and \cite{danezis_mix-networks_2003} show that restricted network topologies provide better anonymity, less cover traffic overhead, and scale better as the number of (mix) nodes grows.
+Additionally, Danezis proposes the use of expander graphs based topology for anonymity networks and shows that utilizing properties of expander graphs can provide scalable and highly anonymized networks.
+We provide a practical construction of expander-based topology, and further, show advantages of sparse overlay network with expansion properties and its consequent gain for anonymity on-demand services.

-Our results can be used as the base to provide a flexible and robust network architecture as a service with on demand deployment.
-Boubendir describes an implementation of NaaS architecture with SDN-enabled NFV in \cite{boubendir_naas_2016}, and shows feasible on demand dynamic network service based on SDN-enabled NFV \cite{boubendir_-demand_2016}.
-We further exploit the NV, SDN and NFV emerging technologies to enable network architecture as a service for use in private commercial networks, network and service providers, or facilities desiring flexible policy enabled networking for securing their traffic and monitor network flows for mitigation of misuse or malicious uses.
+Our results can be used as a basis for providing a flexible and robust network architecture as a service with on-demand deployment.
+Boubendir describes an implementation of NaaS architecture with SDN-enabled NFV in \cite{boubendir_naas_2016}, and shows feasible on-demand dynamic network service based on SDN-enabled NFV \cite{boubendir_-demand_2016}.
+We further exploit the NV, SDN and NFV emerging technologies to enable network architecture as a service for use in private commercial networks, network and service providers, or facilities desiring flexible policy enabled networking to secure their traffic and to monitor network flows for mitigation of misuse or malicious uses.